 Films — Live-Action

-While that Batman was still called out on it, he at least is scary enough to intimidate criminals.
-In the 60s Batman movie starring Adam West, he at one point (as Bruce Wayne) threatens to kill the members of his rogue's gallery when he hears they've kidnapped Miss KITKA.
+- In the 60s Batman: The Movie starring Adam West, Batman at one point (as Bruce Wayne) threatens to kill the members of his rogue's gallery when he hears they've kidnapped Miss KITKA.
 The effect is less-than-imposing.

 Harris: Proctor!
 You have done nothing but sing Christmas songs for the entire eight hours of this stakeout.
 And Christmas is a good four months away.
 If you sing so much as one more note...
 I... will shoot you."